top of page

 What it costs?

-The standard service costs £30 per document, plus courier fees or postage.
+The standard (paper-based) service costs £45,00 per document, plus courier or postage costs.

 How long it takes?